• Skip to primary navigation

 By Lisa Fipps

 This book left me emotional for days and is one of the single most important books for 4th graders (really, I think it should be required reading for all tweens, both boys and girls.)
 When Ellie was just five years old, she wore a whale swimsuit to a party and made a big splash in the pool.
 Ever since then, she has been bullied and fat-shamed about her weight.
-While she has a set of “Fat-Girl Rules” that she lives by every day, Ellie feels free only in the pool.
+While she has a set of “Fat-Girl Rules” that she lives by daily, Ellie feels free only in the pool.
 There, she’s weightless, and she can take up all the room she wants, unlike how she feels at school and even in her own house.
 School is hard enough, but her classmates aren’t the only ones that make Ellie feel bad about her weight.
 Her mom is on her too, believing that if she criticizes Ellie enough, Ellie will be motivated to diet.
 With the help of her dad and a wonderful therapist, Ellie may learn just what she needs to be her very best self — no matter her size.

 BUY THIS BOOK FROM: